 Getting Back in the Home Theater Arena

-For the last five plus years, I was happy to get my big screen fix by, well, going to the movies!
-Every six months or so, some big release would come out that gave me an excuse for a little “me time”.
+For the last five-plus years, I was happy to get my big-screen fix by, well, going to the movies!
+Every six months or so, some big releases would come out that gave me an excuse for a little “me time”.
 Or, I’d take a nephew to a show for his birthday gift.
 “Let’s go check out Guardians of the Galaxy!” or “Hey, I hear another Star Wars movie just came out?”

 Still, that 40″ inch screen leaves a little something to be desired.
 I may be alone in THIS house on that feeling.
 Mrs. Cubert and the kids are happy as clams with our current setup.
 And heck, I’m entertained too, even without a soundbar in the mix.
 But there’s a special circumstance on the horizon.
 Of all the reasons I ever wanted home theater in the first place, the original Star Wars trilogy (GEEK ALERT!!!) was my nirvana.

 Simple equation folks: Our kiddos will be six later this year.
 I was six when I first saw Darth Vader charge down that rebel ship corridor, sometime in the late 70s.
 So yeah, Papa is wanting to recapture some of the magic through the eyes (and ears) of his kids.
 As the mean old Emperor said in the Empire Strikes Back, “Can it be done?
 Do we have the credits??”
 (That second part of the quote is unofficial.)

 What Is the Best Minimalist Surround Sound System?